MoonPoet/xaprb-src/content/about.md

   friends.
 I don't project emotion and can appear aloof.
 - I'm understated and guarded, and prefer to observe rather than being the center of attention.
-- I have a nerdy sense of humor.
+- You won't think I am much fun till you know me well, but I have a slapstick sense of humor.

 People usually experience me as supportive, attentive, active, engaged, decisive, and motivating.
 You might find my passion and drive compelling.
 When